 Bachelor’s degree or higher: 30.1%

 So what you have in this county is educational and cultural diversity.
 For us, the lesson from all of this is that P.G.
 County is ethnically, culturally, and educationally diverse.
-Juries that have diversity tend to be, in our opinion, for whatever reason, generally more fair when compensating victims then homogenous juries.The Path to Trial in Prince George's County
+Juries that have diversity tend to be, in our opinion, fairer in compensating victims then homogenous juries.The Path to Trial in Prince George's County

-The Circuit Court for Prince George’s County does a good job getting civil injury cases to trial on the dates they are set.
+The Circuit Court for Prince George’s County does a good job getting civil injury cases to trial as scheduled.
 In almost every case, the trial takes place before the “try by” date set by the assignment office.

-The Circuit Court does a good job in identifying cases that may benefit from Alternative Dispute Resolution, such as mediation.
-The court will assign cases to its Mediation Program, where it can be sent before one of several retired judges who will work hard to move the parties closer to settlement.
+The Circuit Court does a good job identifying cases that may benefit from Alternative Dispute Resolution, such as mediation.
+The court will assign cases to its Mediation Program.
+The cases are sent to one of several retired judges who will work hard to move the parties closer to settlement.

-- 2013: $5.5 Million Miller & Zois Verdict: A 54 year old woman tragically bleeds to death when a nurse pulls the pacing wires out after her coronary bypass.
+- 2013: $5.5 Million Miller & Zois Verdict: A 54-year-old woman tragically bleeds to death when a nurse pulls the pacing wires out after her coronary bypass.
 The wires, placed to help regulate the heart rate after surgery, were improperly placed behind the woman’s heart, causing a fatal injury when removed.
 She left behind a loving daughter who filed suit on her behalf.
 The defense was "this just happens" sometimes.
 This might be true.
-But it only happens when the surgeon makes a big mistake.
+But it only happens when the surgeon makes a terrible mistake.
 The jury awarded the $5.5 million dollars.

 - 2012: $50,315 Verdict.
 Plaintiff is unemployed and in her 50s when she is rear-ended by the defendant at a traffic light.
 Plaintiff sustains soft tissue neck and back injuries, as well as aggravates a pre-existing neck and back injury.
 Plaintiff’s vehicle sustained $700 in property damage.
 Defendant argues that the impact was minor and could not result in any injuries.
 The jury disagrees and awards plaintiff $50,315 in past medical bills and pain and suffering.